-The library has a collection of around 22,000 books and pamphlets covering the fine and decorative arts including painting, luxury, drawing, ceramics, furniture, interiors and design.
+The library has a collection of around 22,000 books and pamphlets covering the fine and decorative arts including painting, luxury, drawing, ceramics, furniture, interiors, fashion and design.
 Coverage of specific subject areas includes art business, Asian art and design, photography, museum collections, exhibition catalogues, art theory, patronage and connoisseurship.
-In addition, the library holds many of the last 10 years of Christie's and Sotheby's sales catalogues.
-The library takes some current journal titles in hardcopy format including titles such as Artforum, Art Newspaper, Apollo, Burlington Magazine and Yishu.
-Bound copies of Sotheby's Institute of Art - London MA dissertations dating back to 1992 are available for consultation in the library.
+The library takes some current journal titles in hardcopy format including titles such as Artforum, Art Newspaper, and Burlington Magazine and Yishu.
+Bound copies of Sotheby's Institute of Art - London MA dissertations dating back to 1992 are available for consultation in the library, as well as more recent dissertations, which are available online via Canyas.